glycerine/goq/README.md

  * c) adjust your LD_LIBRARY_PATH to include $GOPATH/src/github.com/glycerine/goq/vendor/install/lib

    Details: include the nanomsg library directory (e.g. ${GOPATH}/src/github.com/glycerine/goq/vendor/install/lib) in your LD_LIBRARY_PATH, and include $GOPATH/bin in your $PATH.
 The test suite needs to be able to find goq in your $PATH.
+If you are on OSX, you may need to add the new lib path to DYLD_LIBRARY_PATH as well.

    For example, if you installed nanomsg using 'make installation', then you would add lines like these to your ~/.bashrc (assumes GOPATH already set):